top of page

 Eligibility: Everyone is eligible to enroll in this course.

-MIT OpenCourseWare (OCW) offers two outstanding courses, "Principles of Microeconomics" and "Principles of Macroeconomics," which provide a deep dive into the core principles of economics.
-These courses are part of MIT's commitment to open education and offer a wealth of valuable content to learners around the world.
+MIT OpenCourseWare (OCW) offers two courses, "Principles of Microeconomics" and "Principles of Macroeconomics," which cover the core principles of economics.
 "Principles of Microeconomics" explores the behavior of individual consumers and firms in various market structures, delving into concepts like supply and demand, elasticity, and market efficiency.
 On the other hand, "Principles of Macroeconomics" focuses on the broader economic picture, examining topics such as economic growth, inflation, monetary policy, and fiscal policy.
-Both courses typically include lecture notes, assignments, exams, and other educational materials used in MIT's own classrooms, enabling self-paced study and a thorough understanding of economic principles.
+Both courses include lecture notes, assignments, exams, and other educational materials used in MIT's classrooms.

 Eligibility: Everyone is eligible to enroll in this course.

-Duke’s "Behavioral Economics" course on Coursera provides a comprehensive overview of how psychological and emotional factors influence economic decision-making.
-It's often taught by experienced faculty members from Duke University, renowned for their expertise in this field.
-Throughout the course, students are likely to explore key concepts, including cognitive biases, prospect theory, and the implications of behavioral economics in various real-world contexts.
-By delving into the interplay between human behavior and economic choices, learners gain insights into why people often make decisions that appear irrational from a traditional economic perspective.
-The course is generally designed to be flexible, allowing students to study at their own pace through video lectures, readings, quizzes, and assignments.
+Duke’s "Behavioral Economics" course on Coursera provides an overview of how psychological and emotional factors influence economic decision-making.
+This course is taught by faculty members from Duke University.
+Throughout the course, you will explore key concepts such as cognitive biases, prospect theory, and the implications of behavioral economics in various real-world contexts.
+By examining the interplay between human behavior and economic choices, you will gain insights into why people often make decisions that appear irrational from a traditional economic perspective.
+The course is designed to be flexible, allowing students to study at their own pace through video lectures, readings, quizzes, and assignments.

 Eligibility: Everyone is eligible to enroll in this course.

-The "Foundations of Finance" course offered by the University of Cambridge on edX is a comprehensive and prestigious program that provides learners with a strong understanding of the fundamental principles of finance.
-This course is typically structured to cover a wide range of financial topics, including risk management, financial markets, valuation, and investment strategies.
-It often includes high-quality video lectures, readings, case studies, and assignments.
-The course is taught by esteemed faculty members from the University of Cambridge, renowned for their expertise in finance and economics.
-Participants can expect to gain insights into both theoretical concepts and practical applications, making it valuable for individuals seeking a deeper understanding of the financial world.
-The University of Cambridge's reputation as a world-class institution ensures that this course is academically rigorous and offers an excellent learning experience.
+The "Foundations of Finance" course offered by the University of Cambridge on edX offers a strong understanding of the fundamental principles of finance.
+This course covers a wide range of financial topics, including risk management, financial markets, valuation, and investment strategies.
+It includes video lectures, readings, case studies, and assignments.
+The course is taught by faculty from the University of Cambridge.
+You can expect to gain insights into both theoretical concepts and practical applications.

-Cost: Free without certificate and $49 with certificate
+Cost: Free without a certificate and $49 with a certificate

 Eligibility: Everyone is eligible to enroll in this course.

-Financial Markets: A Beginner's Guide on Udemy is a valuable course aimed at individuals who are new to the world of finance and eager to understand the workings of financial markets.
-This course typically provides a user-friendly and accessible introduction to the fundamentals of financial markets.
-It covers a wide range of topics, including stocks, bonds, commodities, foreign exchange, and other financial instruments.
-Students can expect to gain insights into market dynamics, investment strategies, and the factors that impact financial markets.
-Instructors often present the content in an engaging and easy-to-follow manner, breaking down complex concepts into digestible pieces.
-Learners may benefit from video lectures, quizzes, practical examples, and case studies that help them apply their knowledge to real-world scenarios.
-This course can be particularly useful for beginners seeking to make informed investment decisions, understand economic news, or simply broaden their financial literacy.
+Financial Markets: A Beginner's Guide on Udemy is a valuable online course aimed at individuals who are new to finance and eager to understand the workings of financial markets.
+This course provides an accessible introduction to the fundamentals of financial markets, including stocks, bonds, commodities, foreign exchange, and other financial instruments.
+You will gain insights into market dynamics, investment strategies, and the factors that impact financial markets.
+You will benefit from video lectures, quizzes, and case studies that will help you apply your knowledge to real-world scenarios.

 Also, check for free or low-cost options, as there are many available that can suit various budgets.
 For example, you can audit most of the courses on Coursera and Edx for free.
 You can also access MIT’s OpenCourseware platform for free courses and material.
 These courses can provide a strong foundation for students looking to deepen their understanding of economics and prepare for college-level coursework.